zom-lang/zom/README.md

 additional terms or conditions.

 And thanks to all the people who helped me when I had issues with the borrow checker 😂

+A much more detailed version, on how to contribute to Mona can be found [here](/CONTRIBUTING.md)